How to spend 3 days on Nusa Penida

 Wifi or a 3G connection isn’t always available on Nusa Penida so download offline Google Maps to always find your way back to your accommodation.
 Getting around by car is a lot safer and more comfortable with these new roads.
 You can rent a driver for a few days that takes you around the island.

 Good to know before going on a Nusa Penida Trip

-Nusa Penida’s breathtaking nature is getting noticed all over the world which is why tourism is increasing rapidly.
-New gravel roads have been constructed all around Penida island and the first two ATMs (see locations) opened up.
-However, the new roads are very narrow and busy so it is not recommended driving a motorbike if you haven’t had a lot of driving experience.
+Nusa Penida’s breathtaking nature is getting noticed all over the world, which is why tourism is increasing rapidly.
+New gravel roads have been constructed all around Penida island, and the first two ATMs (see locations) opened up.
+However, the new roads are very narrow and busy, so it is not recommended to drive a motorbike if you haven’t had a lot of driving experience.

 Best Nusa Penida accommodation

 Most accommodations on Nusa Penida are located in the west and north.
 We recommend picking one accommodation for all the days since you can get from one side of the island to the other in 60 minutes.